marlonvets/dsti-devops-2021/PROJECT.md

 It is also taken into account:

 - richness of the commit history
-- accuracy and purity of the project (descriptions, source code, files)
+- accuracy and purity of the project (descriptions, source code, files structure)
-- activity in during course sessions
+- activity during course sessions